nhatruc3010/Genio/README.md

 ## What is Genio?

-Genio is a web application where the K-12 and college students can find the tutors.
+Genio is a Web Application that makes it easy to find a tutor for college students.

 ## Usage